urbit/urbit.org-reloaded/content/community/grants-and-bounties/unit-tests-for-pure-algorithms.md

 * Submit your tests as a PR to the [“urbit” repository](https://github.com/urbit/urbit).
 Your test file should be under `pkg/arvo/tests/sys/hoon` within the repository.
 Link this bounty in the PR’s description.
 * You have 30 days from the time of approval to complete this bounty.

+## Milestones

+### Test files are merged
+1 stars
+Your test files are accepted and merged on GitHub.